Chesapeake Beach Railway: East Washington Railway

-Surviving EW Locomotives
+Surviving EW locomotives

 All of the diesel locomotives operated by the East Washington Railway survived for many years after the railway itself was abandoned.

 No. 101, a GE 45-ton centercab, was built in 1946 and purchased by the EW in September of that year.
 It was retired in 1970 and sold to the Pinto Islands Metals Company in Mobile, Alabama, and for decades has been the plant switcher at the James River Cogeneration Company in Hopewell, VA.
 The plant was retired in 2019.
 Following the plant's closing, it was acquired by the Richmond Railroad Museum in Richmond, Virginia.
 The locomotive itself was transported from the plant to the museum's satellite yard in Hallsboro, Virginia.

 No. 102, a Whitcomb 65-ton centercab, was built in July 1944 as U.S. Army 8465.
 Following the demise of the East Washington Railway it was acquired as the first motive power for the new Maryland Midland Railway.
 After a career working as a quarry switcher in Ohio, it was acquired by the Hocking Valley Scenic Railway, a tourist line in Ohio.

-No. 103, an Alco RS-1, was built in 1944 for the Washington Terminal Company in Washington, DC.
+No. 103, an Alco RS-1, was built in 1944 for the Washington Terminal Company in Washington, D.C.
 It was purchased by the East Washington Railway in April 1968 and sold to Union Equity Grain in Pasadena, Texas, in January 1970.
 Later acquired by an individual owner, it was stored in Texas until it was damaged in a collision and subsequently scrapped in 2013.